Listen Up: Speaker Series At The Halles Showcases Top Architects and a Designer With Countryside Appeal

 A mini Texas Design Week Round Top showcases three divine architects and a designer, each of them creating stunning countryside work.
 Meet them during the Spring Round Top Antiques + Design Show at The Halles.

-Classical Architecture of Curtis & Windham
+Designed by Curtis & Windham

 Thursday, March 24, 5 to 7 pm